COLON CANCER

 -

-Diagnosis OngoingThis study follows 150,000 people in the U.S. who were prescribed the Cologuard stool test for colorectal cancer screening.
-Researchers want to see how many people get a follow-up colonoscopy after a positive result, how often cancer is found, and how these numbers compare to nat…
+Diagnosis OngoingThis study follows 150,000 adults in the U.S. who were prescribed the Cologuard stool test for colorectal cancer screening.
+Researchers want to see how many people get a follow-up colonoscopy after a positive result and how often cancer is found.
+The goal is to understand the rea…

 Matched conditions: COLON CANCER